Installation

 Docker installation

-Docker installation contains all information available from selenoprofiles, including optional dependencies (see below).
+The docker image of selenoprofiles contains a complete installation, including all optional dependencies (see below).
 To use Docker for running Selenoprofiles, you should follow the next steps:

 You can find the Docker image for Selenoprofiles on Docker Hub.
 To pull the image, run the following command: